Care After Zika: Parenting Disabled Children in the Wake of an Epidemic

 Birth in Crisis: Humanizing Childbirth in Brazil

 I argue that in taking humanized birth as a guiding principle, Rede Cegonha fails to adequately address racial and gender inequalities that lie at the heart of the very problems the program is meant to tackle.
-Furthermore, the program’s goals are often in tension with local concepts and practices of care in Bahia, and the narrow focus on childbirth fails to take into account the larger social, political, and cultural context in which especially Afro-Brazilian women experience pregnancy and birth, and in which reproductive health care is provided.
+Furthermore, the national program’s goals are often in tension with local concepts and practices of care in Bahia, and the narrow focus on childbirth fails to take into account the larger social, political, and cultural context in which especially Afro-Brazilian women experience pregnancy and birth, and in which reproductive health care is provided.
 Despite its failures, however, I show that Rede Cegonha’s implementation has nevertheless brought urgency to everyday ethical reflections around not just what constitutes good birth, but also regarding individual and collective responsibility within the broader, racialized moral economies of public healthcare in Brazil’s ongoing economic and political crisis.

 Williamson, Eliza.
 “What Comes After COVID-19.”
 Somatosphere.
 Series: “Dispatches from the Pandemic” (curated by Christos Lynteris).
 May 10, 2020.